substance/interior/campaign.md

 ## Open Source

-Behind the scenes the Substance is mainly composed by a stack of open source library that will be publicly available once we publicly release them.
+Behind the scenes the Substance is mainly composed by a stack of open source modules that will be publicly released under the Open Source MIT license.

+### Substance Composer

+The Composer is built on top of web-technology but packaged and shipped as a native application.
+It can be customized easily by anyone who knows the web-development stack (HTML, CSS, Javascript).
+Besides having the building blocks available as open source libraries, you can at anytime mess with the code of the app itself.

 ### Substance Document